 Get a parent’s perspective on the Lindamood-Bell Learning Ability Evaluation:

-Because pinpointing your child’s strengths and weaknesses is one of the greatest gifts you can give them, we’re offering our Learning Ability Evaluation for $295 (regularly $875) from now until March 31st.
+Because pinpointing your child’s strengths and weaknesses is one of the greatest gifts you can give them, we’re offering our Learning Ability Evaluation for $449 (regularly $1050).
 Learn more about the Lindamood-Bell evaluation process here.
 Learn more or schedule at (800) 300-1818.

 Your local learning center can discuss your child’s learning needs, and programs to improve reading, comprehension or math skills.
 Families looking for a full school solution can learn about our K-12 private school, Lindamood-Bell Academy.